 We interviewed representatives of Robbins to determine existing controls over the receipt and expenditure of Municipal Economic Development Funds.
 We reviewed accounting worksheets and bank account statements to determine the amount of funds received and expended by Robbins.
 We also reviewed documentation supporting all the funds expended.
-An Independent Auditor's Report and Statement of Cash Receipts and Disbursements in the Village's MEDF account are included in Appendix B. We also reviewed the approvals required by the Village's spending policy, including check request/funds transfer forms.
+An Independent Auditors' Report, a Report on Internal Control Over Financial Reporting and On Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards, and a Statement of Cash Receipts and Disbursements in the Village's MEDF account are included in Appendix B. We also reviewed approvals on the check request/funds transfer forms used by the Village.